 If you sold the asset for a profit after holding it for one year or less, that’s considered a short-term capital gain, which is taxed at your highest marginal tax rate.

 If you sold the asset for a profit after holding it for more than a year, that’s a long-term capital gain.
-For 2022, you aren’t taxed on your investment gains if you make $41,675 or less.
+For 2023, if you’re single, you aren’t taxed on your investment gains if you make $44,625 or less.

-Individuals who earn between $41,676 to $459,750 are taxed 15% on gains.
-Anyone making more than that is taxed 20% on gains.
-(These numbers are for single filers only.
-Rates differ for married couples.
+Singles who earn $44,626 to $492,300 are taxed 15% on gains.
+Single people making more than that are taxed 20% on gains.
+(Rates differ for married couples and other taxpayers.
 Check out the tax tables above for a full list of tax situations.)

 While this sounds complicated (OK, it is complicated), tax software can help you calculate your capital gains taxes.